EberlyODL/phys211/cognitive.md

 * do he just remember some stuff about them?
 * do he understand the subject in a way that he could explain the broad features to me?
-* Would he be able to apply his black hole knowledge to solve a problem involving two spinning Kerr Black hole?
+* Would he be able to apply his black hole knowledge to solve a problem involving two spinning Kerr black hole?
-* Would he able to analyze and break down the theory surrounding black hole into its different parts.
-General relativity, thermodynamics, etc?
+* Would he able to analyze and break down the theory surrounding black hole into its different parts: general relativity, thermodynamics, etc?
-* Would he be able to tell whether the three last papers of Stephen Hawking are correct.
+* Would he be able to tell whether the three last papers of Stephen Hawking are correct?
 * would he be able to write a paper on black hole like Stephen Hawking did?

 <lrndesign-sidenote label="Instructor Note" icon="bookmark" bg-color="#c2e5f2">